Thursday, September 25, 2025

 Then we went to Cubbon park and walked in the park looking for blooming spring flowers.
 It's a huge park but also has roads inside it.
 Many of the trees were full of pink and yellow and purple flowers, some of them on the ground and the rest on the trees.
 And as usual, we had some sugarcane juice after to deal with the heat.
 Then we went to Lalbagh which had a nice variety of flowers and plants too, though it was already dry (even in February!).

-And after all the walks in the sun, we stopped at a local dosa point to have the Bangalore Dosa which was a totally new experience for me and I loved it.
+And after all the walks in the sun, we stopped at a local dosa point to have the benne masala dosa which was a totally new experience for me and I loved it.

 Apparently there are dozens of famous silk saree shops in Bangalore, all of which have a great collection.
 Though I only went to one, RMKV silks.
 It was already so much fun for me (and exhausting), that we never managed to check out the others.
 They had such an elaborate collection, with many different varieties of sarees from the South Indian states.
 I ended up buying multiple sarees from there, leaving behind so many more.
 Being able to buy sarees with such a vast variety to choose from is something I miss in the North as the saree is not as common there.
 This saree shopping was definitely a highlight of the Bangalore visit for me.